 Preparation & formalities

-Once employers and employees have found each other, a process that is often underestimated in terms of time and effort begins.
-In this process all the formalities that have to be completed in the country of origin, the migration into Germany and the start of work have to take place.
-Depending on the countries involved, various certification and approval authorities must be involved in this process.
-The following areas or processes need to be interlinked:
+Timeline of preparation after recruitmentThis marks the beginning of a process that is often underestimated in terms of time and effort, during which formalities must be completed that are necessary for entering Germany and starting work as a nursing professional.
+Depending on the countries involved, various review and approval authorities must be involved.
+The following areas or processes need to be coordinated:

 The employment contract plays an important role in the procedure for the immigration of the professional as well as for the relationship between employer and employee.
 Employers should send the employment contract to the foreign professional in writing – in German, English and ideally also in their native language before starting work.